Anomalous thermal relaxation of Langevin particles in a piecewise-constant potential: Introduction

-Motivated by expanding our intuition on the Mpemba effect, we search for the phenomenon in the case of a Langevin particle diffusing and advecting on a potential energy landscape.
+Motivated by expanding our intuition on the Mpemba effect, we search for the phenomenon in the case of a Langevin particle diffusing and advecting on a potential energy landscape in the overdamped limit.
 We study the Mpemba effect, or non-monotonic thermal relaxation, as a function of parameters defining the potential landscape.
 We should note that such a system was experimentally studied by Kumar and Bechhoefer in~\cite{Kumar2020aa}.
 They used optical tweezers to create a double-well potential and then watched how a colloidal particle submerged in water relaxes to equilibrium.
-They were the first to observe the strong Mpemba effect~\cite{Kumar2020aa} experimentally.
+They were the first to observe the strong Mpemba effect in experiment~\cite{Kumar2020aa}.
 The same group, together with Ch\'etrite, was also the first to see the inverse Mpemba effect~\cite{kumar2021anomalous}.
 Here we theoretically consider several simple potentials and focus on the salient features when one observes the strong Mpemba effect as a function of the potential.

 An overly simplistic heuristic explanation attempt of the Mpemba effect is that the "colder" system is stuck in metastable states, compared to the identical system starting from a "hotter" temperature.
 The heuristic suggests that metastable states of the right kind of geometry are necessary for the effect to happen.
 However, below we show that metastable states are not required for the Mpemba effect to occur.
-More concretely, in the case of a piecewise constant potential, we analytically and numerically find phase space regions where the Mpemba effect exists, and those include areas without metastable states.
-We observe that the borders of the areas where the effect happens correspond to eigenvalue crossings, eigenvector changes of direction, or phase transitions.
+More concretely, in the case of a piecewise-constant potential, we analytically and numerically find phase space regions where the Mpemba effect exists, and those include areas without metastable states.
+In our model, we observe that the borders of the regions where the effect happens correspond to eigenvector changes of direction and phase transitions.
 We discuss how to look for anomalous relaxation behavior and how to exploit it in applications.

 The paper is organized as follows.
 In section~\ref{sec:model} we introduce the physical model, section~\ref{sec:mpemba} defines the Mpemba effect and relevant topological properties of it.
 In section~\ref{sec:potential} we specify the potential and solve for the Mpemba effect.
-Section~\ref{sec:gen-remarks} contains our main results on the strong Mpemba effect in the case of Langevin dynamics in a piecewise constant potential and~\ref{sec:summary} summarizes the paper.
+Section~\ref{sec:gen-remarks} contains our main results on the strong Mpemba effect in the case of overdamped-Langevin dynamics in a piecewise-constant potential and~\ref{sec:summary} summarizes the paper.